Skyline view of Wellington Rd. in downtown London, Ontario Canada

 Carlos Santana drummer Graham Lear holding a record at the The London Music Hall of Fame located in London, Ontario

-Carlos Santana drummer Graham Lear at the The London Music Hall of Fame
+Carlos Santana drummer Graham Lear at The London Music Hall of Fame

 The 2021 inductees to the London Music Hall of Fame include classical violinist Lara St. John; R&Bers Johnny Stevens and the Canadians; Earl Heywood, a pioneer of Canadian country music; folk musician, producer, broadcaster Paul Mills; B.W.
 Pawley and Plum Loco with what they described as “crock, Texas-stuff, sort of rock and country” that always drew a crowd.